GoshaDo/gitops-cluster/README.md

 # Networking
-The local cluster will use ngnix controller for external traffic. conroller's service will be expose on 443 using kubectl port-forwd method. cert-manager deployet for auto self-signed certificates.
+The local cluster will use ngnix controller for external traffic. conroller's service will be expose on 443 and 80 by ngnix loadbalancer. cert-manager will auto generate self-signed certificates.

 External DNS server will not be used. all domains will be configurated locally in /etc/host and resloved to localhost. by the domain ngnix controller will route to the right service using ingress.